Thilaksan8/turing-machine-visualizer/README.md

 # 🖥️ Turing Machine Visualizer

-An interactive, browser-based Turing Machine simulator built as part of my **Theory of Computation** coursework at the **University of Mauritius**.
+An interactive, browser-based Turing Machine simulator built as part of my **Theory of Computing** coursework at the **University of Moratuwa**.
 Originally designed to recognize a specific formal language, this project is open for collaboration — feel free to extend it for other languages or features!

 ## 🔗 Live Demo
 👉 https://Thilaksan8.github.io/turing-machine-visualizer